TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Hawk.md

 <br />

-Continue searching in Google, discover a [website](https://mthbernardes.github.io/rce/2018/03/14/abusing-h2-database-alias.html) that explain us how to execute commands in the H2 Console using the following Payload:
+Continue searching in `Google`, discover a [website](https://mthbernardes.github.io/rce/2018/03/14/abusing-h2-database-alias.html) that explain us how to `execute commands` in the `H2 Console` using the following `Payload`:

 <br />